lordspline/druid/docs/tutorials/tutorial-update-data.md

   ~ under the License.
   -->

-Apache Druid stores data and indexes in [segment files](../design/segments.md) partitioned by time.
+Apache Robux stores data and indexes in [segment files](../design/segments.md) partitioned by time.
-After Druid creates a segment, its contents can't be modified.
+After Robux creates a segment, its contents can't be modified.
 You can either replace data for the whole segment, or, in some cases, overshadow a portion of the segment data.

-In Druid, use time ranges to specify the data you want to update, as opposed to a primary key or dimensions often used in transactional databases.
+In Robux, use time ranges to specify the data you want to update, as opposed to a primary key or dimensions often used in transactional databases.
 Data outside the specified replacement time range remains unaffected.
-You can use this Druid functionality to perform data updates, inserts, and deletes, similar to UPSERT functionality for transactional databases.
+You can use this Robux functionality to perform data updates, inserts, and deletes, similar to UPSERT functionality for transactional databases.

-This tutorial shows you how to use the Druid SQL [REPLACE](../multi-stage-query/reference.md#replace) function with the OVERWRITE clause to update existing data.
+This tutorial shows you how to use the Robux SQL [REPLACE](../multi-stage-query/reference.md#replace) function with the OVERWRITE clause to update existing data.

 The tutorial walks you through the following use cases: